saxix/django-admin-extra-buttons/README.md

 This is a full rewriting of the original `django-admin-extra-url`.
 It provides decorators to easily add custom buttons to Django Admin pages as well add views to any ModelAdmin

-It allows to create wizards, actions and/or links to external resources as well as api only views.
+It allows easy creation of wizards, actions and/or links to external resources as well as api only views.

-It provides 3 decorators:
+Three decorators are available:

 - ``button()`` to mark a method as extra view and show related button
 - ``link()`` This is used for "external" link, where you don't need to invoke local views.